Neighbors for Neighbors Fund: Request for Proposal (RFP)

 The Fund’s resources initially will be directed to organizations providing direct assistance to high need, vulnerable populations -- including low-income individuals, residents without health insurance and/or access to sick days, communities of color, and individuals with disabilities, among others -- to address immediate basic needs such as healthcare, food, shelter, childcare and other supports to ensure stability and well-being.

 This application will be considered separate from any other grant application submitted to any of the three above-named granting organizations.
 No information provided in this request will influence any additional funding decisions we may be considering from your organization this year.
-If you receive funding from our initial Neighbors for Neighbors Fund grant cycle, you are not excluded from applying for future grants from this fund.
-A second round of grantmaking from this Fund will open in Summer 2020.
+If you received funding from our initial Neighbors for Neighbors Fund grant cycle, you will not be excluded from applying for future grants from this fund.
+The RFP for Round Two of grantmaking from this Fund will be open on September 1, 2020.

 Who can apply: